-Whenever summer approaches, I always think about the summer reading gap that will affect so many of our struggling students.
+Whenever summer approaches, more about I always think about the summer reading gap that will affect so many of our struggling students.
 Most U.S. students go to school for nine months each year.
 Most grow in their knowledge and skills during this time.
-When summer comes along, however, many students, particularly those from low–socioeconomic families, experience summer learning loss.
+When summer comes along, check however, many students, particularly those from low–socioeconomic families, experience summer learning loss.

 Research indicates that struggling learners score significantly higher on standardized tests taken at the beginning of summer vacation than they do on the same standardized tests taken at summer’s end.
 This loss is particularly evident in reading, and it is most pronounced among students from low-socioeconomic families, who may not have access to books.